 Writer Roald Dahl describes in his memoir "Boy" how his teachers often beat the children with a cane and choose the thinnest ones to inflict more pain.
-He describes one particular teacher, Mr. Hardcastle, as particularly heartless and focused on punishing even the slightest breaking of the rules.
-The teacher later inspired the character Captain Lancaster in Danny, the Champion of the World.
-Mrs. Trunchbull in "Matilda" is also inspired by his teacher's abuse of pupils.
+He describes one particular teacher, Mr. Hardcastle, as particularly heartless (even forcing a child who was stung in his lip by a wasp to continue writing, as he didn't use his lip for writing, did he?) and focused on punishing even the slightest breaking of the rules.
+The teacher later inspired the character Captain Lancaster in Danny, the Champion of the World, Mrs. Trunchbull in "Matilda" is also inspired by his teacher's abuse of pupils.

 There's a news story on Yahoo about a teacher that took twenty percent off of a girl's paper.
 His explanation?
 "For being a loser."